 Yeah.
-Which is easier said than done, because they still have to find out about you, even if they're going to trust you, they got to find you and find out about you and know that you're trustworthy.
-You invoke Simon Sinek's training at some point in your thinking, don't you?

-Yeah, I've added that to this framework, because I think Simon Sinek is fantastic with the work he does.
+Which is easier said than done, because they still have to find out about you, even if they if they're going to trust you, they're going to find you and find out about you and know that you're trustworthy.
+You invoke Simon cynics training at some point in your thinking, don't you?
+Yeah, and I think he, I've added that to this framework, because I think Simon Sinek is fantastic with the work he does.
 And it's so simple for people to understand.
-And probably everybody has heard about him now.
-But he wrote a book about the power of why many years ago.
-And he again, he's very similar to Jonathan Fields, he's a thought provoker.
+And they probably everybody have heard about him now.
+But he wrote a book about the power of y and many years ago.
+And and he again, he's very similar to Jonathan fields, you know, he's, he's, you know, so thought provoking.
 He's a researcher really, and he talks about the Golden Circle.
-And that talks about, it's messages that when we have a message, and we've talked on our websites, what I do as a practitioner, what I do as a chiropractor, osteopath, or how I do it as a practitioner, the message is heard by the patients or people who see it on the internet, it's heard by a part of our brain that's a rational part of our brain.
-So it can understand yeah, that can understand, that's how it works.
+And and and that talks about it's a messages that when we have a message, then we've talked on our websites, what I do as a practitioner, what I do as a chiropractor, osteopath, or how I do it as a practitioner, it the message is heard by the, the, the patients or people or see it on on the internet, it's heard by a part of our brain that's a rational part of our brain.
+So it can it can understand Yeah, that that that can understand that it's, that's how it works.
 That's what it is.
-But when you bring in your story of why you practice and why you treat patients, when you tell the story about why it's so important for you to wake up every morning and get up and treat patients, it is received in a very different part of the limbic cortex, it's a much more older part of the brain where it's much more emotionally connected and people go yes, I get that.
+But when you bring in your story of why you practice and why you treat patients, when you tell the story about why it's so important for you to wake up every morning and get up and treat patients.
+It is received in a in a very different part of the limbic cortex is a much more older part of the brain where it's much more emotionally connected and people go yes, I get that.
 I get that.
-And obviously, he talks about in the point of view of your business where you're emotionally driven to buy something, but I feel that when you're trying to convey who you are as a practitioner, it's more helpful if people see your why.
-And then when you go from there, you then have to think about, who do you want to do your message to?
-You know, in many business concepts they talk about the avatar, so defining who is your patient avatar?
+And obviously he talks about it in the point of view your business where you you emotionally driven to buy something, but I feel that when you're trying to convey who you are, as a practitioner, it's more helpful if people see the your why.
+And then when you go from there, you then have to think about who do you want to do your message to?
+You know, in many in many business outcome is a concept they talk about the avatar, so making you know, defining Who is your patient avatar?
 It's one way of doing it.
-But it's been clear what group in society you're trying to reach.
-And sometimes that can be more specific, so tennis players, runners, mothers of young children, or you know, people over 60, being very clear about that.
+But it's been clear, you know what group and society you're trying to reach.
+And sometimes I can be more specific.
+So tennis players, runners, mothers of young children, or you know, people of 60 being very clear about that.
 And then how are you going to get that message out?
-Because I'm not saying that we shouldn't go online or on social media and share what we do.
-I just think that there are ways of doing it that can convey who you are more effectively than doing aggressive sales techniques.
+Because I'm not saying that we shouldn't go on online or on social media and share what we do.
+I just think that there are ways of doing it, that can convey who you are more effectively than doing aggressive sales techniques.

-Two things you've talked about there, I suspect some people might be less familiar than you or me with the concept of an avatar.
+To things you've talked about there, I suspect some people might be less familiar than you will meet with the concept of an avatar.
 What do you mean by an avatar?